Father Pablo Gadenz

 His published dissertation is entitled Called from the Jews and from the Gentiles.
 Pauline Ecclesiology in Romans 9-11 (WUNT 2.267; Tübingen: Mohr-Siebeck 2009).
 Father Gadenz is a member of the Catholic Biblical Association of America and the Society of Biblical Literature.

-Assistant Professor, Biblical Studies, and Member, Formation Faculty
+Associate Professor, Biblical Studies, and Member, Formation Faculty

 Seton Hall University, Immaculate Conception Seminary School of Theology